lichengzhang2/Conversion-between-Mathematica-and-TikZ/README.md

-This is the conversion between Mathematica and TikZiT software for handling graph visualization and computation.
+This is the conversion between Mathematica and TikZiT (https://github.com/tikzit/tikzit)   for handling graph visualization and computation.